baroniki/colonist.io-tracker/README.md

 # Colonist.io Card Tracker
-This extension automatically tracks and displays all resource cards held by the each player in colonist.io.
+This extension automatically tracks and displays all resource cards held by each player in colonist.io.